awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

    [ec2-user ~]$ sudo cp /etc/fstab /etc/fstab.orig
    ```

 1. Use the blkid command to find the UUID of the device\.
+Make a note of the UUID of the device that you want to mount after reboot\.
+You'll need it in the following step\.

+   For example, the following command shows that there are two devices mounted to the instance, and it shows the UUIDs for both devices\.

    ```
    [ec2-user ~]$ sudo blkid